Cody Bellinger Player Props: Cubs vs. Blue Jays

 Cody Bellinger At The Plate

-- Bellinger leads Chicago with 106 hits and an OBP of .379 this season.
+- Bellinger has 108 hits and an OBP of .380, both of which lead Chicago hitters this season.

-- Among the qualified batters in MLB, his batting average ranks fourth, his on-base percentage ranks 12th, and he is seventh in the league in slugging.
+- Among qualified batters in baseball, his batting average ranks fourth, his on-base percentage ranks 11th, and he is seventh in the league in slugging.

-- In 20.0% of his games this season, he has hit a home run, and 5% of his trips to the plate.
+- Looking at the 86 games he has played this year, he's went deep in 17 of them (19.8%), and in 5% of his trips to the plate.

-- In 44.7% of his games this season, Bellinger has notched at least one RBI.
-In 12 of those games (14.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.